kataras/build-a-better-web-together/logger.md

 # Logger

-Below you will find a middleware which logs the requests
+Below you will find a middleware which

 [This is a middleware](https://github.com/kataras/iris/tree/development/middleware/logger)

+Logs the incomming requests

 ```go
 Custom(writer io.Writer, prefix string, flag int) iris.HandlerFunc